 - You’ve jeopardized or lost a significant relationship, job, or educational or career opportunity because of gambling.

 - You rely on others to provide money to relieve a desperate financial situation caused by gambling.

 Below there is a list of warning signals and signs.
 Does this remind you of someone you know?
-At “Read more and contact” you will find more information and contact details to professionals who work with gambling addiction.
+Under “Professional support and helplines” you will find more information and contact details to professionals who work with gambling addiction.